w3cping/blog-posts/privacy-anti-patterns.md

 Web standards.
 Though each of these occur in many (many!) standards, we're intentionally *not* calling out or mentioning any specific standards, to keep the descriptions as general and pattern-based as possible.
-If anyone would like more information or examples of any of the below though, feel free to contact the author or anyone on PING for more specifics.
+If anyone would like more information or examples of any of the below, feel free to contact the author or anyone on PING for more specifics.

 ### 1. Strictly Defined Functionality, Loosely-Defined Protections
 Many standards strictly describe functionality that browser vendors should implement, but are very loose or vague about the mitigations browsers should deploy to protect users from possible privacy harms.
-In the extreme cases, standards will have many pages of text describing, in precise language, how new functionality will work, followed by a paragraph or two saying "implementers can vary from the standard at any time to protect users' privacy."
+In extreme cases, standards will have many pages of text describing, in precise language, how new functionality will work, followed by a paragraph or two saying, "implementers can vary from the standard at any time to protect user privacy."

 While well meaning, patterns like the above (strictly defined functionality, loosely-defined protections) are harmful to Web privacy for several reasons.

-First, though it might seem that weakly / broadly defined mitigations maximizes implementer flexibility in protecting user privacy, the opposite ends up being true; weakly defined mitigations make it extremely difficult to protect user privacy; websites end up assuming the presence of defined functionality, and privacy-oriented implementers end up with unmanageable compatibility problems if they alter the behavior of these privacy-harming, but expected features.
+First, though it might seem that weakly/broadly-defined mitigations maximize implementer flexibility in protecting user privacy, the opposite ends up being true; weakly defined mitigations make it extremely difficult to protect user privacy; websites end up assuming the presence of defined functionality, and privacy-oriented implementers end up with unmanageable compatibility problems if they alter the behavior of these privacy-harming, but expected features.